 46 Member Networks and Programs Receive Commendations in 2023 for Research Performance

-An Advanced Practice Providers Working Group is collaborating on system-wide efforts to elevate the role of oncology APPs in NCI-sponsored research
+Advanced practice providers are collaborating on system-wide efforts to elevate the role of oncology APPs in NCI-sponsored research

 Oncology advanced practice providers (APPs) are highly trained health care providers who contribute substantially to quality cancer care.
 While the number of oncology APPs has grown significantly over the last decade, their role in clinical research has not followed suit.